Mouse Soup: Plot

-In the third story, a cricket gets the urge to play music in the middle of the night.
-But his singing disturbs a female mouse, who is trying to get some sleep.
+In the third story, a cricket gets the urge to play music in the middle of the night, but his singing disturbs a female mouse, who is trying to get some sleep.
 Each time the lady mouse demands not to hear any more music, the cricket, who can't hear her over his loud music, thinks she said she does want more music and so calls over a lot of friends.
-Soon, the crickets are making so much noise with their singing that the lady mouse simply shouts at them to go away, to which the cricket wonders why she didn't say so before.
+Soon, the crickets are making so much noise with their singing that the lady mouse simply shouts at them to go away, to which the cricket wonders why she did not say so before.
 After the crickets go away to play their music somewhere else, the mouse goes back to bed, although the newfound quietness proves to be a new distraction.